hzbadr/software-team-leader/chapter_01.md

 ## Chapter 01: Striving toward a Team Leader Manifesto

-  "The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the word to himself.
-Therefore all progress depends on the unreasonable man."
+>The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the word to himself.
+Therefore all progress depends on the unreasonable man.
-  George Bernard Shaw
+George Bernard Shaw.

 ###  1- Striving toward a team leader manifesto
 Not easy thing to accomplish or measure